Flights – finding the deal

 In a similar vein there are a bunch of Apps like Lastminute, GTFO, Secret Flying, Justfly, Hitlist, that send you notifications of ‘great deals’ and ‘price errors’.
 I have tried them all and they do not mesh well with my mode of travel (and really clutter up my mailbox).
 If I were to be living in one place, and planned to fly from that one town to random locations very regularly, I would absolutely use them.

 There are chunks of geography where you have to do more work (Tonga to Vanuatu).
 I find that the big search engines may return no options at all.
 Or 36 hour itineraries that connect through Dubai.
 I have to do some homework for these seldom flown routes.
 Try the tourism sites for the departure and arrival countries.
 Ask the internet.
-There are a myriad mini airlines serving small markets.
+There are a myriad mini airlines serving small markets, as well as niche companies like HahnAir.
 The booking process (or enquiry and purchase through email) might involve a Paypal or a Transferwise payment.

 Some people like booking directly with airlines (and are rewarded if they use an AmEx Platinum or other airline card).
 But, as discussed on the Frequent Flyer page, I have flown many many different airlines, and setting up a direct account with just a few has been unrewarding, in my experience, and booking direct with them takes longer.

 My philosophy when choosing flights is to find the (almost) cheapest for short hops, reasoning ’how bad could it really be for one hour?’.
-For long hauls I am willing to pay a little more to avoid an airline that has a terrible reputation, and move up to one that may be more reliable.
+For long hauls I am willing to pay a little more to avoid an airline that has a terrible reputation, and move up to one that may be more reliable (and perhaps those Chase points to upgrade for the 12 hours in the air).
 As noted elsewhere, there are plenty of connections where there is only one choice (Mayotte to Moroni.
 Which I chose not to take because it was too spendy.
 The aircraft crashed the next week).

 Just as with my insurance plans, ‘phone plans, hotel booking providers I spend a few hours twice a year doing an exhaustive comparison between my current choices and the other search engines, just to assure myself that the prices are in line with the competition.